kelvinlegacy/mission23_wiki/The-Bluegrass-Genocide.md

 Other ethnic groups are starting to feel the effects of the genocide and the primary targeted group appears to be Christian.
 Also affected ethnic groups include: Caucasians, Latinos, and Asians.
 The Bluegrass region of Kentucky is the most impacted, the death toll coming from all over North America.

 ## Death Toll
-There have been over 2000 deaths in the genocide.
-Victims may not be reported as dead due to other activities by the CIA to hide the deaths.
+There have been over 2,000 deaths in the genocide.

+Most victims are considered only “missing” legally due to the lack of a body.
+This is is due to the CIA’s body disposal policies.

 ## The Creator’s Involvement
 The Creator for the third time in human history has decided to become directly involved in human activities and stop this genocide.